Nil-Andreu/leads-manager/README.md

 Next, we need to create a leads actions file inside of actions.
 Any actions we want to fire off are going to be here.
 This is where i will make the HTTP requests with axios (npm install axios).

 This leads action for getting is going to be called inside of leads list component.
+So we go to Leads.js.
+In order to work with Redux in any component, you need to use something called connect (which is part of react-redux package).

+So the flow of this is:
+a.
+We call get_leads action
+b.
+Leads come down from the reducer to the component as a prop

+So we need to get the state, and then be able to call the get lead method.
+This is done inside of mapState of Leads.js.